wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

 	2. Unselect the **User Locked** check box.

-	3. Click **Update**.
-   You will receive an email to the given email address that informs you about the account unlocking.
+	3. Click **Update** and you will receive an email to the given email address that informs you about the account unlocking.

 		<!--<img src="../../assets/img/learn/account-unlocked-email.png" alt="Account Unlocked email" width="500" style="border:1px solid grey">-->